 L’Oréal Paris Superior Preference: This permanent hair dye will give you fade-defying color for up to eight weeks.
-The hair dye comes in over 50 luminous shades, giving you endless opportunities to change your look.
+It comes in more than 50 shades, giving you endless opportunities to change up your look.

 L’Oréal Paris Excellence Creme: Need a formula that will cover even the most stubborn grays?
-This hair dye is for you!
-There are over 30 beautiful shades to choose from that will leave you with rich, radiant color and 100% resistant gray coverage.
+This hair dye is for you.
+With more than 30 shades to choose from, it will leave you with rich, radiant color and resistant gray coverage.

 Not every look requires all-over color, which is where hair highlights come into play.
 These are achieved by placing the color on different segments of the hair to help promote depth, tone, and shade.
-The chunky-looking highlights of the past are no longer the biggest trend, now a more dimensional, subtle look has become the go-to way to help refresh tired locks.
-Instead of being limited to one type of highlights, there are quite a few you can choose from.
-These include:
+Highlights are a great way to play up your look without opting for anything too drastic.
+There are several different techniques when it comes to highlights, so which one you choose will come down to the look that you desire.

-For some people, gray hair can be the bane of their existence.
-In this case, you may not need or want a full color dye job, so a root touch up may be the best way to help maintain your natural color.
-The great news is that root concealer products can range from temporary to permanent, and there are plenty of new options to cover gray hair quickly and easily.
-One of our favorites is temporary root cover up spray, which is a great way to help conceal the appearance of gray roots.
-If you need a quick solution, these sprays distribute a fine-mist of color that washes out with your next shampoo.
+If simply covering your gray roots is what you’re after, you may not need or want a full color dye job, so a root touch up could be the best way to help maintain your natural color.
+The great news is that root concealer products can range from temporary to permanent, and there are plenty of options to cover gray hair quickly and easily.
+Temporary root cover up spray is a great way to help conceal the appearance of gray roots if you need a quick solution.
+These sprays distribute a fine-mist of color that washes out with your next shampoo.
 Temporary root concealers are not a great permanent solution—hence the name—but they are amazing for last-minute events and touch-ups.
 Sound like what you need?
-Try the L’Oréal Paris Magic Root Cover Up, which covers up gray roots in just seconds.
+Try the L’Oréal Paris Magic Root Cover Up, which works its magic in just seconds.

 For those times when you may be in a pinch and need an on-the-go option, we’ve got you covered there, too!
 The L’Oréal Paris Magic Root Precision Pen allows for easy, smooth, and precise application to hide even the most pesky grays on any hair type or texture.
 Even better—the pen is small enough to stash in just about any purse or suitcase.

-L’Oréal Paris Féria Extra Bleach Blonding: This bleaching kit is a one-step lightening system that’s gentle and deeply conditions hair.
+L’Oréal Paris Féria Extra Bleach Blonding: This bleaching kit is a one-step lightening system that gently and deeply conditions hair.